smnizza/tinkercad-projects/Keypad-Based Door Lock System/README.md

-# Keypad-Based Door Lock System with Arduino (Tinkercad)
+# Keypad-Based Door Lock System

 This project implements a simple security system using an Arduino Uno, a 4x4 keypad, an LCD display, and a servo motor for door control.